 Outdoor Maine Coons

-Many people disagree with the practise of keeping Maine Coon cats indoors.
+Many people disagree with the practice of keeping Maine Coon cats indoors.
 They argue that it is impossible for owners to recreate the outside environment, within the confines of the home.
 Modern homes are also considered too small, to house a Maine Coon cat adequately.

 Click here to take a closer look at this cat tree, on Amazon.